alfredlandry25-pixel/Alfred-s_Mentor_repo/readme.md

 *   **Email:** `admin@mentor.edu`
 *   **Password:** `password` (This password is hashed in the database.
 You might need to re-hash it or use the `hash_password.php` script to create new admin users.)

-## 🤝 NCHIEKOUOP NDAM ALFRED Contributing
+## 🤝 alfred Contributing

-This is my own contribution, Contributions are welcome!
+My name is alfred and this is my own contribution, Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

+##  Alfred Landry Contribution
+My name is Alfred and this is my contribution

 ## 📞 Support